GradzikMichal/LLM-NPC-generator/README.md

 This can be seen as two different persons as in real live.

 Other than this model provides results from `fantasy.md` so the RAG is working and helping model.

+---
+Additionally, I have created basic GUI for my own fun and learning process.
+It works almost exactly the same as CLI version, in this case user must provide story path and chose or write model name.